-According to the DSM criteria (APA, 2013) communication difficulties and repetitive behaviors are an essential trait for diagnosis of autism.
-Sensory differences which can be manifested either as hypersensitivity or low reactivity to stimulus, is considered as one of sub-criteria for the repetitive interest major criteria, but it is known to be very prevalent among autistic individuals (Crane, Goddard & Pring, 2009).
-Together these three qualities constitute the unique intrinsic traits of autists; all of which were found to affect autistic individuals’ accessibility to the healthcare system in distinct and diverse manners.
-These qualities as will be explored have found to affect accessibility in two settings during the encounter with the medical system.
-Unsurprisingly, at the intimate interaction with the service provider; and at the bureaucratic process to get to the service provider.
-This distinction is crucial as each conflictual encounter should be addressed by different policies: one by providing the providers with tools to manage the barrier the other by setting an accessible administrative structure.
-Despite these settings have different policy implications this chapter is organized according to the different aspects that were identified to be influential at these encounters and not the settings as many barriers affect both settings.
+According to the DSM criteria (APA, 2013), communication difficulties and repetitive behaviors are essential traits for a diagnosis of autism.
+Sensory differences, which can manifest either as hypersensitivity or low reactivity to stimuli, are considered to be a sub-criterion for the repetitive interest major criteria, but these differences are known to be very prevalent among individuals with autism (Crane, Goddard & Pring, 2009).
+Together, these three qualities constitute the unique intrinsic traits of individuals with autism, and all were found to affect autistic individuals’ access to the healthcare system in distinct and diverse ways.
+These qualities, as will be explored, have been found to affect accessibility in two settings during an encounter with the medical system.
+Unsurprisingly, these settings are during the intimate interaction with a service provider and during the bureaucratic process to get to see the service provider.
+This distinction is crucial as each conflictual encounter should be addressed by different policies: one that equips providers with the tools to manage the barrier, the other that establishes an accessible administrative structure.
+Despite these settings having different policy implications, this chapter is organized according to the different aspects that were identified to be influential during these encounters and not the settings themselves, as many barriers affect both settings.

 4.1.
 Communication differences as a barrier to healthcare

-Communications differences were raised by diverse interviewers as a major barrier for healthcare services.
-These differences include: distinct rational for communication; difficulties in expression; longer processing time; alternative communication manners, concretization of the message, and difficulties in asking for assistance.
-It should be noted these communication differences are easily understood when discussing nonverbal autistic individuals, yet they are also profound in verbal individuals who communicate in an autistic fashion as will be discussed.
+Communication differences were raised by various interviewers as a major barrier to accessing healthcare services.
+These differences included: a distinct rationale for communication, difficulties in expression, longer processing time, alternative communication manners, concretization of the message, and difficulties in asking for assistance.
+It should be noted that these communication differences are easily understood when discussing nonverbal autistic individuals, yet they are also profound in verbal individuals who communicate in an autistic fashion, as will be discussed.

 4.1.1.
-Distinct rational for communication
+Distinct rationale for communication

-Communication as a concept is usually simplified to the ability to exchange messages.
-However, the analysis of the qualitative interviews demonstrates that to fully comprehend the communication difficulties autistic adult face when encountering the healthcare system, the concept of communication need to be pulled in to pieces and explained piece by piece.
-Ronen Gil, an autistic individual, and an advocate for autistics depicted very accurately several basics concepts on the communication process when explaining about his perception of autism:
+Communication as a concept is usually simplified as the ability to exchange messages.
+However, the analysis of the qualitative interviews demonstrates that to fully comprehend the communication difficulties an adult with autism faces when encountering the healthcare system, the concept of communication must be broken in to pieces and then explained piece by piece.
+Ronen Gil, an individual with autism and a well-known advocate for autistics, described very accurately several basic concepts about the communication process when explaining his own perception of autism:

 “We have also a different manner to communicate, and here I want to say that ‘it is not a deficiency but difference’, our natural way to communicate is different.
 And when I say our natural manner of communication, I talk about everything that is related to communication.
 I talk about how is it best to communicate?
 Why even communicate?
 What are the motives for communication?
 How to communicate in efficient way, ok?”
-(Ronen Gil, an autistic individual and an activist)
+(Ronen Gil, an autistic individual and an activist.)